- Meet The Team

-An echocardiogram gives your Doctor information about the structure and function of your heart.
+An echocardiogram gives your consultant information about the structure and function of your heart.

 What does it involve?

-Stickers will be attached to your chest and connected to the machine.
-These will be used to monitor your heart rate during the test.
+• Sometimes stickers will be attached to your child’s chest and connected to the echo machine to monitor your child’s heart rate.

-During the echocardiogram you will hear sounds coming from the machine, which represent blood flow through the heart.
+• There may be sounds coming from the machine that represent the blood flow through the heart.

-Are there any special precautions that I need to take before the echocardiogram?
+Are there any special precautions that my child needs to take before the echocardiogram?

 At the end of your echocardiogram

-Once the echocardiogram is complete you can get dressed and leave.
+Once the echocardiogram is complete your child can get dressed and leave.
 There are no limitations to what you can do after the scan.